MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 Typically, a client driver calls [**NetAdapterSetPowerCapabilities**](netadaptersetpowercapabilities.md) to set the power capabilities of the network adapter.

-The client then uses standard WDF event callbacks to receive notification of power transitions.
+The client registers optional WDF event callbacks such as [*EvtDevicePrepareHardware*](https://msdn.microsoft.com/library/windows/hardware/ff540880) and [*EvtDeviceD0Entry*](https://msdn.microsoft.com/library/windows/hardware/ff540848) to receive notification of power transitions.
 For more info, see [Supporting PnP and Power Management in Function Drivers](../wdf/supporting-pnp-and-power-management-in-function-drivers.md).

 The following example shows how to initialize and configure a NETPOWERSETTINGS object.
 The client typically does this in its [*EVT_NET_ADAPTER_SET_CAPABILITIES*](evt-net-adapter-set-capabilities.md) callback: